Holocaust survivors flee from Ukraine to Germany for safety - NewsBreak

 “Now I’m too old to run to the bunker.
 So I just stayed inside my apartment and prayed that the bombs would not kill me,” Zhuravliova, a retired doctor, told The Associated Press on Sunday.

 But as Russia’s military attacks on Ukraine become even more brutal and demolished residential apartment blocks , she realized that she had to flee again if she didn’t want to die.
-So Zhuravliova accepted an offer from a Jewish organization to bring her out of Ukraine to safety.Here’s how much gas cost the year you started driving
+So Zhuravliova accepted an offer from a Jewish organization to bring her out of Ukraine to safety.‘Her killer is out there’; Oklahoma family seeking justice on anniversary of young mother’s death

 In an unexpected twist of history, some of the 10,000 Holocaust survivors who had been living in Ukraine have now been taken to safety in Germany — the country that unleashed World War II and organized the murder of 6 million Jews across Europe.